Starignus/RPIGPIO/Session2/GPIO/GPIO_Led.md

 * [2 Resistors](https://www.sparkfun.com/products/11507?_ga=1.213562324.1915117394.1476705504)
 * [2 LEDs](https://www.sparkfun.com/products/9590?_ga=1.213548756.1915117394.1476705504)

+If you need to remember more about the GPIO Pinout, just got to the [introduction notes for RPI](../Session1/Introduction_RPI.md).

 ## Hardware Setup

 We start assembling the circuit as shown in the diagram bellow.
 We will use two LEDs to test the output functionality (digital and PWM-Pulse-width Modulation), and a button to test the input.